 The Bank aims to manage market risk to be in line with the overall risk management policy of the Bank.
 In general, the Bank's policy is to manage assets and liabilities denominated in both Ringgit Malaysia and foreign currencies through the use of risk measurement and limits to optimize interest rate risk and foreign exchange risk.
 If the risk increases significantly, the Bank may take steps to reduce the mismatches of assets and liabilities besides restructuring its assets and liabilities profile, to mitigate the risk.
 Currently, the Bank does not undertake any hedging activities.
-The Asset and Liability Management Committee ("ALCO"), Treasury Department and Market Risk Unit are responsible for managing and monitoring the risk, as well as proposing the enhancement of the risk management policy and/or the risk measurement and limits appropriate for the prevailing market conditions.
+The Asset and Liability Management Committee ("ALCO"), Treasury Department and Market Risk Unit are responsible for managing and monitoring the risk, as well as proposing any enhancement to the risk management policy and/or the appropriate risk measurement and limits for the prevailing market conditions.

-ALCO is responsible for establishing guidelines for the management of assets and liabilities as well as monitoring and managing interest rate risk and liquidity risk to be at an acceptable level with minimal fluctuations and in compliance with the policies set by the Risk Management Committee and the Board of Directors.
-ALCO operates with the support mainly from the Market Risk Unit (which is responsible for identifying, assessing, monitoring, reporting and controlling the Bank's market risk).
+ALCO is also responsible for establishing guidelines to manage assets and liabilities, monitor and manage interest rate risk and liquidity risk to an acceptable level with minimal fluctuations and in compliance with the policies set by the Risk Management Committee and the Board of Directors.
+ALCO is mainly supported by the Market Risk Unit (which is responsible for identifying, assessing, monitoring, reporting and controlling the Bank's market risk).

-Treasury Department manages and controls day-to-day trading of foreign currencies and manages the Bank's liquidity risk to be in compliance with regulatory requirement such as Liquidity Coverage Ratio ("LCR") and to be in line with the Bank's policy.
+Meanwhile, Treasury Department manages and controls day-to-day trading of foreign currencies and manages the Bank's liquidity risk for compliance with the policy and regulatory requirements.
 Treasury Department's activities are monitored by the Market Risk Unit to ensure that the risks taken are in line with the relevant monitoring references.
-The Market Risk Unit will report to ALCO which in turn reviews the appropriateness of risk exposures and the monitoring references on a regular basis.